moospit/net-sec-lab/README.md

 - victim
 - attacker

-that are used by the containers describes in the next section.
+that are used by the containers described in the next section.

 After the images are built, run the containers via the command: